 Yes, Vidant is vaccinating eligible community members through a phased approach based on guidelines from the North Carolina Department of Health and Human Services (NCDHHS).

-- Arrive no more than 10 minutes before your scheduled appointment
+• Arrive no more than 10 minutes before scheduled appointment

-Yes, to ensure the safety of all, we will screen all patients, which includes temperature checks.
-If a patient has a temperature of 100.4 degrees Fahrenheit or greater, they will be asked to re-schedule their appointment.
+Yes, to ensure the safety of all, we will screen all individuals, which includes temperature checks.
+If an individual has a temperature of 100.4 degrees Fahrenheit or greater, they will be asked to re-schedule their appointment.

 No, you do not need insurance to receive the vaccine from Vidant.

-There is no out-of-pocket expense for those receiving the vaccine.
+There is no cost to receive the vaccine.

 The total time may vary but please allow for approximately one hour, which includes a required 15 or 30 minute observation period.